Case study – spinning out a business

-Recruitment Ltd did not have substantial share capital.
-Therefore, we implemented a share for share exchange to place a company with a high share capital at the top of the group.
+We implemented a share for share exchange to place a company with a high share capital at the top of the group.
 The result was that this new company, Recruitment Holdco Ltd, had share capital equal to the market value of the existing group.

 HMRC clearance for the holdco